 When training your bird to accept petting, the first step is to read the cues your bird is giving you.

 Does your bird assume a stiff posture and stare at you when you approach it?
 Does it run away, try to push you away, or even try to bite you?
 These are clear signs that your bird is not comfortable with what is happening.
 Owners may find that reaching for the bird's head to pet it may be perceived as a threat, especially if you try to reach the back of the head.
 If you ignore the body language of a stressed bird, prepare for a potential bite from them.

-On the other hand, a bird that likes being pet is relaxed and will often turn its head a bit to the side, or even bow its head down, for scratches and petting.
+A bird that likes being pet, however, is relaxed and will often turn its head a bit to the side, or even bow its head down, for scratches and petting.
 Some will bow their heads down and even close their eyes, a sign of a happy bird that fully trusts that petting is not a threat.
 Some birds will fluff up their head feathers when they see a finger approaching and if they want to be pet.

 Strategically Start Your Training Time

 To begin your training, choose a quiet time when your bird is relaxed, after eating or just before its usual bedtime.
 Keep your hand in full view of your bird, and speak to it before petting it.
 Don't try to force it; if the bird resists, take a break.

 Begin With the Beak